kkwong44/wordpuzzles/README.md

 ## Program Requirements

-This project will be developed from a template created by Code Institute which allows python programs to run in a mock terminal.
+This project was developed from a template created by Code Institute which allows python programs to run in a mock terminal.

-From the design, this project is going to use a google drive and google sheet name “words” to store data for the game.
+From the design, this project is going to use a Google Drive and Google Sheet named “words” to store data for the game.
-* A worksheet name “words” is used to store a list of words with its attributes.
+* A worksheet named “words” is used to store a list of words with its attributes.
 The process to populate this sheet is done by either manually type it in or copy and paste from external sources.
 This program only requires read access to this worksheet.
-* A worksheet name “leaderboard” is used to store the top 5 ranking scores.
+* A worksheet named “leaderboard” is used to store the top 5 ranking scores.
 Initially, all scores are set to zero and it will be updated by the game.
 For this reason, the program requires both read and write access to this worksheet.

-In order to use google drive and google sheets, authentication and credentials set up are needed before it can be accessed by the program.
-The following is a brief summary to activate the APIs:
+In order to use Google Drive and Google Sheets, authentication and credentials set up are needed before it can be accessed by the program.
+The following is a summary of procedure to activate the APIs:
 * Go to the Google Cloud Platform webpage and login to an account
 * Create a new project
 * Select library under APIs and services